Langalibalele: Early years

 King Langalibalele I (literally "the sun is shining"), He was the second son of King Mthimkhulu II who was born in 1818 and was originally known as Prince Midinga.

-In 1818 King Dingiswayo of AbaThethwa clan attacked and looted the amaNgwana clan who, to replenish their losses of cattle, and than attacked the AmaHlubi. when King Mthimkhulu II died in the ensuing battle and as both Prince Langalibalele I and his elder brother Prince Dlomo III were Still children, and so King Mthimkhulu II's brother Prince Mahwanqa assumed the regency.
+In 1818 King Dingiswayo of AbaThethwa clan attacked and looted the amaNgwana clan who, to replenish their losses of cattle, then attacked the AmaHlubi. when King Mthimkhulu II died in the ensuing battle and as both Prince Langalibalele I and his elder brother Prince Dlomo III were still children, and so King Mthimkhulu II's brother Prince Mahwanqa assumed the regency.
 Prince Mahwanqa, rather than resolve the differences with the amaNgwana, fled northwards across the Pongola river (northern boundary of KwaZulu-Natal) to the Wakkerstroom area of Mpumalanga with the two boys where he sought sanctuary amongst the AmaNgwana Clan.
 Other members of the tribe fled southwards to Pondoland, or westwards to the Orange Free State and the Basutoland; those fleeing to Basutoland placing themselves under the protection of Chief Molapo.
 After the assassination of King Shaka kaSenzangakhona in 1828, Prince Mahwanqa returned to the AmaHlubi's traditional lands.
 Since Prince Mahwanqa was not subject to King Dingane, King Shaka's successor, he set about rebuilding his army.

-Once Prince Dlomo III came of age, Prince Mahwanqa was reluctant to relinquish the regency and wished to transfer the Kingship to Prince Langalibalele I, but Prince Mahwanqa's troops revolted and Prince Mahwanqa was slailed in the ensuing battle and Died.
-Then Prince Dlomo III took over, on taking the Kingship he paid a visit to the then AmaZulu king Dingane at the royal kraal in UMGungundlovu where he argued that the best course would be for him King Dlomo III to retain the Kingship of the AmaChibi and than King Dingane should return his cattle.
-King Dingane however ordered the murder of King Dlomo III. in 1839 a year before he died, so that Prince Langalibalele I to became king of the AmaHlubi.
+Once Prince Dlomo III came of age, Prince Mahwanqa was reluctant to relinquish the regency and wished to transfer the Kingship to Prince Langalibalele I, but Prince Mahwanqa's troops revolted and Prince Mahwanqa was slain in the ensuing battle.
+Then Prince Dlomo III took over; on taking the Kingship he paid a visit to the then AmaZulu king Dingane at the royal kraal in UMGungundlovu where he argued that the best course would be for him King Dlomo III to retain the Kingship of the AmaChibi and that King Dingane should return his cattle.
+King Dingane however ordered the murder of King Dlomo III in 1839, a year before his own death, so that Prince Langalibalele I became king of the AmaHlubi.
 Under the guidance of Zimane, the great man in the AmaHlubi kingdom, that King Langalibalele I was circumcised and initiated into the rituals of the kingdom.
 He then took his first wife – he was later to take another three wives.

 Prince Duba, Princess Mini and Prince Luphalule were King Langalibalele I's half brothers & sister who plotted to have him killed and eaten by the cannibals.
 Prince Duba asked King Langalibalele I to accompany him to his mother's place at the AmaJuba Clan mountains.
 King Langalibalele I was tied to a pole.
 It is said he was saved by girls who saw King Langalibalele I and reported the matter to Gxiva, his friend.
-Gxiva managed to release King Langalibalele I who escaped during the night and crossed the Mzinyathi river which was in flooded.
+Gxiva managed to release King Langalibalele I who escaped during the night and crossed the Mzinyathi river which was in flood.
 King Langalibalele I had a long history of escapes including escaping being killed by the AmaZulu Clan.